 - Teaching and Professional Activities

-My current teaching commitments involve the delivery of modules on the BA (Hons) English Language and BSc (Hons) Applied Psychology degree programmes at UCBC, both of which are validated and awarded by Lancaster University.
-I also act as an examiner/assessor for the ABMA.
+I am a module convener on both the BA (Hons) English Language and the BSc (Hons) Applied Psychology undergraduate degree programmes at UCBC, both of which are validated and awarded by Lancaster University.
+I also actively support and supervise student-led research.

 English Language: History, Diversity and Change (Level 4), Language and Style (Level 4), Communication Studies (Level 5), Language Acquisition and Development (Level 5), Language and Power in the Modern World (Level 6), Dissertation Supervision (Level 6).